 - "logged MDT" if the job type is "Logged MDT Only"

 - "logged MDT" if the job type is "Logged MBSFN MDT"

+- The gNB should send the CELL TRAFFIC TRACE message to the AMF and shall put the following in the privacy indicator IE based on job type:

+- "immediate MDT" if the job type is "Immediate MDT only" and "Immediate MDT and Trace".

+- "logged MDT" if the job type is "Logged MDT Only".

 MME shall look up of the IMEI-TAC and send to the TCE if the privacy indicator indicates logged MDT or Immediate MDT

 - For UTRAN the RNC shall send the UPLINK INFORMATION EXCHANGE REQUEST message to the SGSN/MSC Server with IMSI information.
-SGSN/MSC Server shall find the corresponding IMEI and send the IMEI-TAC to the TCE..
+SGSN/MSC Server shall find the corresponding IMEI and send the IMEI-TAC to the TCE.

+AMF shall look up the IMEI-TAC and send to the TCE if the privacy indicator indicates logged MDT or immediate MDT

 End of changes